 What is Universal Access?

-Universal access to early childhood education ensures that a quality, early childhood education programme is available for all children in the year before full-time school (often referred to as preschool or kindergarten).
-The programme is to be delivered by a qualified early childhood teacher for 15 hours per week or 600 hours a year, with a focus on participation by Indigenous children, vulnerable and disadvantaged children.
+Universal access ensures that a quality preschool program is available for all children in the year before full-time school.
+The program is to be delivered by an early childhood teacher that meets National Quality Framework requirements, for 15 hours per week or 600 hours a year, depending on the service type.
+National Partnership arrangements include a focus on increasing participation by Indigenous, as well as vulnerable and disadvantaged children.

 All Australian children who attend preschool will benefit from this initiative.

-While attendance is not compulsory, early childhood education programmes are delivered in a range of settings including child care, stand-alone preschools and school-based preschools, in order to meet the needs of working families, and will be accessible to all Australian children, regardless of their location.
+While attendance is not compulsory, preschool programs are delivered in a range of settings including child care, stand-alone preschools and school-based preschools, in order to meet the needs of working families, and will be accessible to all Australian children, regardless of their location.

 Who funds Universal Access?